Medically Reviewed by Greg Grillo, D.D.S.

 The treatment options for toothaches are based on the severity of the pain and the cause.

-Dentists can treat gum recession using three different approaches of the gum graft procedure.
+Dentists can treat gum recession using different approaches of gum grafting to replace the missing tissue.
 To help alleviate tooth sensitivity, dentists can apply a professional desensitizer, which requires periodic reapplication.
-Desensitizers also can be used at home to relieve sensitivity, as well as toothpastes containing a desensitizer.
+Desensitizers also can be used at home to relieve sensitivity, including toothpastes containing a desensitizer.

-Over-brushing, an acidic diet or natural wear and tear all can contribute to enamel loss and tooth pain.
-When enamel is lost, dentin is exposed, resulting in sensitivity and pain.
+Over-brushing, an acidic diet, or natural wear and tear all can contribute to enamel loss and tooth pain.
+When enamel is lost, dentin is exposed, and sensitivity and pain develops.
 Desensitizers can help provide relief in this instance, also.

 Loss of enamel, uneven teeth and tiny cracks/chips are typically signs of tooth destruction, which causes sensitivity or pain.
 In some of these cases, dentists may apply composite materials to fill in the uneven surfaces of the teeth to prevent pain and sensitivity.
-However, in many wear and tear cases, a dental veneer or crown is required.
+However, in many wear and tear cases a crown is required.

 Poor dental hygiene habits and an improper diet can contribute to the formation of cavities, which also can cause toothaches.
 Treatment for cavities depends on the amount of tooth decay present.
-In some cases, treatment may require dental fillings (composite or amalgam), and, if there is significant nerve damage or exposure of the root pulp, a root canal.
-For more severe cases when multiple tooth surfaces are affected, a dental crown or veneer may be required.
+In some cases, treatment may require dental fillings (composite or amalgam).
+If there is significant nerve damage or exposure of the root pulp, a root canal may be considered.
+For more severe cases when multiple tooth surfaces are affected, a dental crown or veneer may be a good option.